 Spanish lime or Guinep is a Lychee (Litchi chinensis) relative originating in northern parts of South America.
 Nowadays it is found throughout Central American and the Caribbean, including the Florida Keys at the southernmost tip of the United States.

 It can grow into a large tree reaching heights of up to 25 m (85 ft), though is more typically 9 to 18 m (30 to 60 ft) tall.
-On open sites, it develops a stout trunk, sometimes fluted on large trees, supporting a densely branched wide-spreading rounded crown.
+On open sites, it develops a stout trunk, sometimes fluted on large trees, supporting a densely leafy rounded crown.
 The bark is grey and smooth.

 The leaves are compound, made up of four, sometimes six, green leaflets arranged in pairs along the length.
 They are briefly deciduous in areas with a pronounced dry season but are otherwise evergreen, remaining on the tree in all seasons and in a dense arrangement that casts a deep shade.